Complete Guide to Kaymakli Underground City [2023 Edition]

 • Get a guide.
 We didn’t bother with a guide when we went and we really regretted it.
 We found we wandered around aimlessly not knowing what each room was used for.
 In the end, we hovered around someone else’s guided tour so we could learn some stuff as there were no signs with information (sorry for stealing a tour).

 • Visit early.
 Even though it’s not on the typical tour route, it’s still a popular activity.
-You can beat the crowds if you get there early.
+You can beat the crowds that come on tours if you get there early.

 • Wear sturdy and comfortable shoes.
 The terrain inside the passageways is quite slippery in some places and rocky in others.
 Flip flops, sandals, and heels are not advised.
 Wear trainers or hiking shoes.